BenWolst/odiffr/reference/compare_dirs_report.md

   Logical; if `TRUE`, embed images as base64 data URIs for a self-contained report.
 If `FALSE` (default), link to image files.

+- relative_paths:

+  Logical; if `TRUE`, use relative paths for images in the HTML report.
+  Makes reports portable without embedding.
+Ignored when `embed = TRUE`.
+  Default: `FALSE`.

 - n_worst: